 Though payday loan borrowers generally don’t think they can borrow money anywhere else, there are alternatives they should consider.
 Among them:

-- Credit Unions and Small Loan Companies – Some local lenders might be willing to loan small amounts at competitive rates, especially to businesses.
+- Credit Unions and Small Loan Companies – Credit unions are a very good place to start looking for a small loan.
+Joining one has been made considerably easier and members serve as owners so they can be more lenient about qualification standards for loans.
+Some local lenders might be willing to loan small amounts at competitive rates, especially to businesses.
 Credit-card cash advances are another option.
 Though the interest rates are in the double digits, they are often considerably less than those available from payday lenders.

 - Shop Before You Decide – Compare APRs and finance charges from all available sources.
 Alternative lenders might charge high rates, but might not impose the high loan rollover fees that payday lenders typically demand.